Insurance Coverages

 Achieving true indemnification is very difficult and sometimes impossible.
 No one can make the accident disappear or make a bodily injury go away.

 Insurance companies use this concept against you.
-In other words, they will use it to tell you "the purpose of insurance is put you back to the same point you were before the accident, not to make you better off.”
+In other words, they will use it to tell you that "the purpose of insurance is put you back to the same point you were before the accident, not to make you better off.”

 They will argue that because of this concept, they can depreciate your damages.
 They will tell you that your car did not have “new parts.”